 You need to use a pencil for transferring and then outline the design freehand with a pyrography tool and nib of your choice.

-Making your own custom stencils for wood is not a difficult process.
+Making your own custom stencils for wood burning is not a difficult process.

 There are 2 methods to choose from: